 Video of the Day

 Hot fudge sauce typically contains melted chocolate, butter, salt, sugar and evaporated milk.
-The resulting warmed sauce, which tastes like melted fudge, brings texture and another taste sensation to freezing ice cream.
+The resulting warmed sauce, which tastes like melted fudge, brings texture and another taste sensation to freezing ice cream and other sweet treats.

-While the exact calorie content may vary according to the specific manufacturer or recipe, a typical 2-tablespoon serving of hot fudge contains 120 to 130 calories, according to MyFitnessPal.
+While the exact calorie content may vary according to the specific manufacturer or recipe, a typical two tablespoon serving of hot fudge contains 113 to 120 calories, according to LIVESTRONG's food database MyPlate.